-B. A heritage alteration permit may not be required for alterations including, but not limited to, the following:

-- (a) Changes to the Conservation Plan that are considered by the City Architect to be minor in nature and not affecting the character-defining elements of the House; - (b) Restorations considered by the City Architect to be consistent with the original design, being made to replace stylistically foreign elements and done in consultation with an independent architect acceptable to the City with experience in restoration of heritage buildings; or - (c) Simple repair and maintenance of existing elements not affecting the building structure, exterior or interior appearance of the House. - C. A heritage alteration permit shall be required for alterations including, but not limited to, the following: - (a) Changes to the House structure; - (b) Changes to the exterior appearance of the House; - (c) Replacement of existing elements and/or construction of additions to the House; - (d) Changes to the external appearance of the House due to interior renovations.
+- B. A heritage alteration permit may not be required for alterations including, but not limited to, the following: - (a) changes to the Conservation Plan that are considered by the City Architect to be minor in nature and not affecting the character-defining elements of the House; - (b) restorations considered by the City Architect to be consistent with the original design, being made to replace stylistically foreign elements and done in consultation with an independent architect acceptable to the City with experience in restoration of heritage buildings; or - (c) simple repair and maintenance of existing elements not affecting the building structure, exterior or interior appearance of the House on the Lands. - C. A heritage alteration permit shall be required for alterations including, but not limited to, the following: - (a) changes to the House structure; - (b) changes to the exterior appearance of the House; - (c) replacement of existing elements and/or construction of additions; - (d) changes to the external appearance of the House due to interior renovations.